jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

   </tr>
   <tr>
     <td align="center">Overlay Method</td>
-    <td>Defines how features in the intput layer are transformed.<br><br>There are three overlay methods available in ArcGIS Online:<br>   1.
-Intersect: creates a layer containing only features (or portions of features) that overlap with the overlay layer.<br>   2.
-Erase: creates a layer containing only features (or portions of features) that <b>do not</b> overlap with the overlay layer.<br>   3.
+    <td>Defines how features in the intput layer are transformed.<br><br>There are three overlay methods available in ArcGIS Online:<br>&ensp;1.
+Intersect: creates a layer containing only features (or portions of features) that overlap with the overlay layer.<br>&ensp;2.
+Erase: creates a layer containing only features (or portions of features) that <b>do not</b> overlap with the overlay layer.<br>&ensp;3.
 Union: creates a layer containing features that are combinations of overlapping features in the input and overlay layers.</td>
   </tr>
   <tr>
     <td align="center">Result Layer Name</td>